jaganmohan/Embeddings/README.md

 In this project I built a generic pipeline for sequential data having context, such that leveraging context I capture the features of items in the data.
 I experimented my pipeline on text and E-commerce dataset

-Additional information is available from my presentation present as hyperlink.
+Additional information about this project is available from my presentation [here](https://docs.google.com/presentation/d/1xOXrY8AvHEO6jKHqcslv0AM-RYvxf401M8GA9K0tI9M/edit?usp=sharing).

 ## Pipeline
 I have divided my pipeline into following steps: